Greenhouse whitefly, this snow-white aphid lays its eggs on the underside of leaves.

 Silverleaf whitefly (Bemisia tabaci)

-Greenhouse whitefly (Trialeurodes vaporariorum) This snow-white aphid 1 to 2 mm long lays its eggs on the underside of leaves.
-Greenhouse whitefly is related to the scale insects.
-The larvae therefore resemble scale insects, but are translucent.
-The larvae live off plant sap.
-They secrete honeydew that molds (sooty mold).
+Greenhouse whitefly (Trialeurodes vaporariorum) This bright white aphid, 1 to 2 mm long, lays its eggs on the underside of leaves.
+Greenhouse whitefly is a member of the family of scale, scale and aphids.
+The larvae resemble scale insects, but are translucent.
+The larvae live on plant sap.
+They secrete honeydew that becomes moldy (sooty mold).

-The greenhouse whitefly can also transmit several plant viruses.
+The greenhouse whitefly can also transmit various plant viruses.

 Where to find